Forte42/Trading_Bot_9000/README.md

 1. Download all files
 2. Use the files in the main folder:
   - get_data.py: scheduler for retrieving data
-  - get_signals.py: scheduler for retrieving signal information
+  - get_signals.py: scheduler for retrieving signal information (runs via run_signal.sh)
-  - reg_model.ipynb: Regression LSTM model with yahoo finance data jupyter file
   - run_signal.sh: script used to start the signal generator
   - tradebot.py: EMA trading signal scheduler
+** get_data.py, run_signal.sh, and tradebot.py are the only files needed to start the bot

-3. Use the py files in the tradebot folder:
+3. The bot uses the py files in the tradebot folder:
   - b.py: creates sqlalchemy MySQL Connection, puts in an order and waits for order to be filled before adding on a stop and a limit.
   - ema_trade_bot.py: trades off of ema signals
   - get_binance_balances.py: Queries Binance API for account balances and write them to MySQL table 'binance_account_balances'